Welcome to the Pforzheimer PreMed page!

 March – Individual meetings with pre-med resident tutors for in-house interviews

 April - Pfoho application and letters (other than letters from spring semester professors) are due to the house office on April 1

-- Pfoho App needs to be sent to Abby Rahn (email@example.com).
+- Pfoho App needs to be sent to the Academic Coordinator (email@example.com).

-- Please name file in the following format: [Last name]PfohoApp[year].docx
+- Please name file in the following format: [Last name]PfohoApp[year].pdf

-- Also by this date, please request that an unofficial transcript to be sent to House Office (or emailed to firstname.lastname@example.org)
+- Also by this date, submit the Dean's Letter Request form, MCAT score reports, and an unofficial transcript (sent to House Office or emailed to firstname.lastname@example.org).